Live in Japan (Vader album)

 Live in Japan is a live album by the Polish death metal band Vader.
-It was released in 1998 by Metal Mind Productions in Poland, System Shock/Impact Records in Europe, and Pavement Music in United States.
+It was released in 1998 by Metal Mind Productions in Poland, System Shock/ZYX Music in Europe, and Pavement Music in United States.
 The Japanese edition with two bonus tracks was released by Avalon/Marquee.

 Live in Japan was recorded at Club Quattro in Tokyo on 31 August 1998 by Sound Creators Inc..
 Mastering took place at Selani Studio in Olsztyn, Poland in September 1998, and was made by Andrzej "Andy" Bomba.
 The album was produced by Piotr "Peter" Wiwczarek, who shared mixing duties with Krzysztof "Docent" Raczkowski, and Tomasz "Tom" Bonarowski.